alb-i986/selenium-tinafw/README.md

 A minimal and effective Selenium framework, not a wrapper.

-For a quick insight, please see the sample provided in the [package _sample_](https://github.com/alb-i986/selenium-tinafw/tree/master/src/main/java/me/alb_i986/selenium/tinafw/sample/), which implements a small test suite showing all of the concepts introduced in this work.
+The goal is two-fold:
+- helping manage the mess inherent in a large test suite, by providing a well-defined structure for test code (see [WebTask](http://alb-i986.github.io/selenium-tinafw/javadoc/me/alb_i986/selenium/tinafw/tasks/WebTask.html))
+- helping bootstrap a test suite by providing some basic services such as:
+  - a factory of WebDriver instances, representing either a local browser or one on a Grid, based on settings in a property file
+  - an automatic mechanism to close browsers as soon as a test terminates
+  - a mechanism to retry flaky tests
+  - test reports with screenshots attached

+## Usage
+Please see the [Tutorial](https://github.com/alb-i986/selenium-tinafw/wiki/Try-it-out) on the wiki.

+In order to get an idea of how tests look like by using this framework, please see the [sample provided](src/main/java/me/alb_i986/selenium/tinafw/sample/).
-Start from [SampleWebTest](https://github.com/alb-i986/selenium-tinafw/blob/master/src/main/java/me/alb_i986/selenium/tinafw/sample/tests/SampleWebTest.java), down to the WebTasks (i.e. [OnMyAboutMePage](https://github.com/alb-i986/selenium-tinafw/blob/master/src/main/java/me/alb_i986/selenium/tinafw/sample/tasks/OnMyAboutMePage.java), [Search](https://github.com/alb-i986/selenium-tinafw/blob/master/src/main/java/me/alb_i986/selenium/tinafw/sample/tasks/Search.java), [CanCompliment](https://github.com/alb-i986/selenium-tinafw/blob/master/src/main/java/me/alb_i986/selenium/tinafw/sample/tasks/CanCompliment.java)), down to page objects ([SearchResultsPage](https://github.com/alb-i986/selenium-tinafw/blob/master/src/main/java/me/alb_i986/selenium/tinafw/sample/ui/SearchResultsPage.java), [SearchResult](https://github.com/alb-i986/selenium-tinafw/blob/master/src/main/java/me/alb_i986/selenium/tinafw/sample/ui/SearchResult.java), etc.)
+Start from [SampleWebTest](src/main/java/me/alb_i986/selenium/tinafw/sample/tests/SampleWebTest.java), down to the WebTasks ([OnMyAboutMePage](src/main/java/me/alb_i986/selenium/tinafw/sample/tasks/OnMyAboutMePage.java), [Search](src/main/java/me/alb_i986/selenium/tinafw/sample/tasks/Search.java), [CanCompliment](src/main/java/me/alb_i986/selenium/tinafw/sample/tasks/CanCompliment.java)), down to page objects ([SearchResultsPage](src/main/java/me/alb_i986/selenium/tinafw/sample/ui/SearchResultsPage.java), [SearchResult](src/main/java/me/alb_i986/selenium/tinafw/sample/ui/SearchResult.java), etc.)

-## Overview
+## Features

-`selenium-tinafw` aspires to serve as a basis for _any_ test suite/framework using [Selenium WebDriver](http://seleniumhq.org) (Java bindings only).

-It sits on top of Selenium WebDriver and provides a number of abstractions that encourage you to write better, more focused, more maintainable, more readable code, in a structured, organized way.

-Wraps without wrapping.
+- Wraps without wrapping.
   Selenium WebDriver's API is not hidden in any way.
   You could virtually access a WebDriver instance from a test class (although you are encouraged not to do so, unless you want to break cohesion).
-_We believe that WebDriver is such a beautiful API that it's a shame to hide it_.
+  The idea is that _Selenium WebDriver has such a beautiful API that it's a shame to hide it_.

-## Features

-Some of the services/features we proudly provide/offer:

 - `WebTask` hierarchy, the orchestrators of page objects:
   - helps keeping your code organized: each concrete WebTask is supposed to be a [Given/When/Then step](http://martinfowler.com/bliki/GivenWhenThen.html))
-  - and highly readable ([fluent interface](http://www.martinfowler.com/bliki/FluentInterface.html)): see e.g. [SampleWebTest](https://github.com/alb-i986/selenium-tinafw/blob/master/src/main/java/me/alb_i986/selenium/tinafw/sample/tests/SampleWebTest.java)
+  - and highly readable ([fluent interface](http://www.martinfowler.com/bliki/FluentInterface.html)): see e.g. [SampleWebTest](src/main/java/me/alb_i986/selenium/tinafw/sample/tests/SampleWebTest.java)
   - solves the following problem in an elegant way:

     > Given two tasks that run sequentially, the first does something and ends at a certain page.